Amazon Prime Video is getting this great new channel for movie fans

 That's because it has been confirmed that Amazon Prime Video is getting The Icon Film Channel in the UK from 18 March, 2021.
 And, for movie lovers, that means a lot of awesome new content, including over 150 exciting, unique and entertaining films.

-The Icon Film Channel catalogue of content has been handpicked and includes blockbusters such as Drive, Apocalypto, The Mummy, Gosford Park, Looking For Eric, Nice Guys, The Neon Demon, Malcolm X and What Women Want.
+The Icon Film Channel catalogue of content has been handpicked and includes blockbusters such as Drive, Apocalypto, The Mummy, Gosford Park, Looking For Eric, Nice Guys, and Malcolm X.

 - How to get a free Amazon Prime account